 How to Clean Hummingbird Feeders

 Hummingbird feeders can be slightly more difficult to clean.
 The sticky nature of sugar water increases the amount of effort required.
-The payoff though, remarkable.
+The payoff, though, is remarkable.
 Those flying gems make all the scrubbing seem less dreary.
 Replace your hummingbird food every 3-5 days to prevent mold.
 If you are in a hot climate, you may have to replace it more frequently.
 If you are tired of wasting hummingbird food, fill only as much as needed.
-Clean your hummingbird feeder every 7-10 days.
+Clean your hummingbird feeder every 7-10 days at a minimum.

 To clean your hummingbird feeder:

 Take the hummingbird feeder apart.